+Authorization Regulatory Citation

-AuthorizationRegulatory CitationAttachment C (D)(5)24 CFR 982.311
+Attachment C (D)(5) 24 CFR 982.311

 Attachment C(D)(1)(d) 24 CFR 982 Subpart I

 - ii.
 Description: The Pre-Approval Inspection Certification initially applied to buildings with four (4) or more units located within a single structure and the pre-approval process could not be applied to all Housing Choice Voucher (HCV) unit types.
 Also, the Pre-Approval Inspection Certification was originally accepted during the 60-day period after the unit passes HQS inspection.
 However, as stated above, modifications were approved by HUD in FY 2019 to make available Pre-Approval Inspection Certification to all HCV landlords and extend the certification status to a 90-day period after the unit passes HQS inspection.
 All units seeking Pre-Approval Inspection Certification must be vacant at the time the HQS inspection occurs and must remain vacant until a Request for Tenancy Approval is submitted for the unit.
+If a Request for Tenancy Approval is submitted for the unit.
 If a Request for Tenancy Approval is submitted after the 90-day qualifying period, a new initial HQS inspection must be performed before the unit is approved for tenancy.
 HAP payments are not tied to the Pre-Approval Inspection.
 The HAP payments will begin from the tenancy certification date only. - iii.
 Activity Status: The HACP continues to actively schedule an increasing number of preinspections since the activity was implemented in FY 2019 and has since worked out the technical aspects in our software system that initially somewhat delayed full implementation.
-The HACP has submitted a waiver to the HUD Pittsburgh Field Office to use this implemented activity for the Emergency Housing Voucher Program in accordance with PIH Notice 2021-15. - iv.
+In September 2021, the HACP submitted a waiver to the HUD Pittsburgh Field Office to utilize this implemented activity for each of its Special Purpose Voucher programs to include the Emergency Housing Vouchers and HUD Mobility Demonstration and will continue to do so as new Special Purpose Voucher programs emerge in FY 2022 and beyond. - iv.
 Planned Non-Significant Changes: None. - v.
 Planned Changes to Metrics/Data Collection: As stated in previous MTW Reports, the HACP plans to remove the Cost Effectiveness Metric #3: Decrease in Error Rate of Task Execution metric as noted in the chart below.
 To recap, over the years, the HACP has not found this metric applicable to the activity and has no real way to measure the average error rate as pre-inspections are not quality-controlled.